 Common growth serum products include:

-- Latisse (a prescription based and the only lash serum approved by the FDA)
+- Latisse.
+A prescription-based lash serum approved by the FDA.

-- Castor oil (not scientifically proven to stimulate eyelash growth but can improve luster and thickness)
+- Castor oil.
+This isn’t scientifically proven to stimulate eyelash growth but can improve luster and thickness.

-- Olive oil (has antioxidant properties that help condition the lashes and promote healthy follicles)
+- Olive oil.
+The antioxidant properties of this common kitchen oil help condition lashes and promote healthy follicles.